Published on June 5, 2019

-- Software that helps radiologists and clinicians find and diagnose a cardiovascular condition by analyzing MRI scans (SaMD), but the piece of software that actually turns the MRI magnets.
-Neither is it the software that animates an X-ray control panel (SiMD).
+- Software that helps radiologists and clinicians find and diagnose a cardiovascular condition by analyzing MRI scans is SaMD.
+However, the piece of software that turns the MRI magnets is SiMD.
+Similarly, the software that animates an X-ray control panel is SiMD.

-- A mobile application that takes input from a blood glucose meter and patient food log to provide insulin dosage recommendations for diabetes (SaMD).
+- A mobile application that takes input from a blood glucose meter and patient food log to provide insulin dosage recommendations for diabetes is SaMD.

-- A dedicated piece of software that monitors a mole for a given period of time to assess the risk of melanoma (SaMD).
-On the flipside, an EHR system is not SaMD.
+- A dedicated piece of software that monitors a mole for a given period of time to assess the risk of melanoma is SaMD.

 While it won’t be replacing doctors anytime soon, SaMD nevertheless represents an increasingly critical tool to better treat patients.
 By helping with aspects of care that can be automated using the latest technology, SaMD can help accelerate the discovery, management, and treatment of a variety of medical conditions.

 - Improved health outcomes powered by data: As we’ll see shortly, SaMD can amplify the effectiveness of medical devices and existing treatment plans, as it enables easy and fast collection of high-quality data — which leads to better health outcomes.

 - Faster production and feedback to drive faster innovation: SaMD enhances and builds on existing medical device functionality through software solutions that are faster, and often cheaper, to update than hardware.
 It also utilizes the latest technologies to integrate and share health data across various platforms, including the cloud, connected medical devices, smartphones, and more.